 You can use grass clippings, pieces of bark, or trimmed leaves and lay them on top of the soil.
 Make sure to keep it away from your plant’s stem.
 It might cause root rot.
 Mulching, in its small scale, can help preserve moisture, and it is a tried and tested way on how to capture rainwater for gardening.

 You can keep snails away by adding mulch to the ground, too!
 Remember to remove the old mulch before you till the soil.
 You can remove the mulch when the weather is good enough to provide moisture.
 Retaining mulch for a long period may cause rot.
 It is recommended to mulch from mid to late spring and autumn.
+Know more about raised garden bed liners.

 Whether you are growing vegetables, fruit trees, flowers, or herbs, keeping the soil moist is important for your plants to grow correctly.
 While some plants can thrive on a small amount of water, there are some that require a ton of water.
 Knowing how much water your plants need as well as how to create an irrigation system that is fit for them can help.